 - Be inspirational!
 You know when people with a horrible disease are described as fighting through it with wonderful attributes like courage, grace, patience, resilience, and even good cheer?
 Let's be inspiring like that!
 When this is over, wouldn't you like to know the same could be said of you, and how you handled this situation?

 - Seek advice about school at home, if you're feeling overwhelmed.
+(This funny post shows you're not alone.)
 Doing school from home is new to lots of you, but I know you can do it!
 Why not try this new (and already thriving) Facebook group called Learn Everywhere.
 It offers support, advice, and useful links to help your family learn while staying home.
 If your school has a curriculum planned for you, you may still want ideas to stave off boredom, or help students with special needs.
 If your school hasn't provided a curriculum, this group provides plenty of suggestions.
 They also offer plenty of encouragement for all.
 Some group members are veteran homeschoolers, from whose experience you can benefit.
 They survived it (and probably loved it), and so can you!

 If you don't have an assigned curriculum, why don't you give yourself and your kids a bit of time to decompress while you figure this out.
 It's fine if you don't have a plan in place right this minute, and even when you do, it doesn't have to be perfect to be effective.
 There's not just one right way to do school, and it doesn't have to mimic public school to work just as well.
-Take a deep breath, see what's out there, and trust yourself to be able to find what works well for your family.
+Take a deep breath, see what's out there, and trust yourself to be able to figure out what works well for your family.
 (And if you haven't seen yet, the rest of my site is all about DIY homeschool, if you're interested.)

 Here are a few links you might find useful:

 • 110+ Free Resources for Kids to Use During the Coronavirus School Closures includes curricula, fun educational activities, printables and crafts.